List of Sd.Kfz. designations

-Sonderkraftfahrzeug (abbreviated Sd.Kfz., German for "special purpose vehicle") was the ordnance inventory designation used by Nazi Germany during World War II for military vehicles; for example Sd.Kfz.
-101 for the Panzer I.
+Sonderkraftfahrzeug (abbreviated Sd.Kfz., German for "special purpose vehicle") was the ordnance inventory designation used by Nazi Germany before and during World War II for military vehicles; for example Sd.Kfz.
+101 for the Panzer I, and Sd.Kfz.
+251 for the armored personnel carrier made by Hanomag.

-Sd.Kfz. numbers were assigned to armored, tracked, and half-tracked vehicles in military service with Nazi Germany prior to and during World War II.
+The Reichswehr and its successor, the Wehrmacht began systematically allocating numbers to its vehicles from around 1930, including horse-drawn vehicles, cars and trucks, combat vehicles, and trailers.
+Sd.Kfz. numbers were assigned to armored, tracked, and half-tracked vehicles.
+Cars and trucks were allocated Kfz. numbers and trailers were designated with Anh.
+(Anhänger) and Sd.Anh. numbers.

 Sd.Kfz. numbering system

-There were no strict rules regarding number series.
-For example, the Pz.
-Kpfw.
-II Ausf.
-L was designed and named as a reconnaissance vehicle, yet was placed in the 100-series rather than the 200-series.
-Overall, the vehicles were placed in these categories:
+Allocation of the numbered series was as follows: